Whistleblower: Donald Trump sought foreign 'interference' in 2020 election | DW | 26.09.2019

 "I am deeply concerned that the actions described below constitute 'a serious or flagrant problem, abuse, or violation of law or executive order' that 'does not include differences of opinion concerning public policy matters,' consistent with the definition of an 'urgent concern,'" the report said.

-The complaint is at least in part related to a July phone call between Trump and Ukrainian President Volodymyr Zelenskiy in which the US president prodded his Ukrainian counterpart to investigate Democratic political rival Joe Biden.
+The whistleblower wrote that "among other things," Trump's alleged election interference included "pressuring a foreign government to investigate one of the President's main domestic political rivals," in reference to a July phone call between Trump and Ukrainian President Volodymyr Zelenskiy.

+In the call, the US president prodded his Ukrainian counterpart to investigate Democratic political rival Joe Biden's son, Hunter Biden.

+A sumarized transcript of that phone call was released by the White House on Wednesday morning.

 The declassified transcript of the phone conversation between US President Trump and his Ukrainian counterpart Zelenskyy

-The White House released a rough transcript of that call Wednesday morning.
+White House officials told the whistleblower that they were "directed by White House lawyers" to remove the electronic transcript from the computer system" where it would be typically stored.

+Acting Director of National Intelligence Joseph Maguire received the whistleblower complaint and rejected the classification of "urgent concern," effectively thwarting efforts to bring the complaint to congress for investigation.

-Acting Director of National Intelligence Joseph Maguire is set to testify before US lawmakers on Thursday about the secret whistleblower complaint.
+In the aftermath of the impeachment inquiry announcement, Maguire is now set to testify before US lawmakers on Thursday about the secret whistleblower complaint.

 sri/sms (AP, Reuters)